 Guatemala Laguna de Ayarza Rich balanced with crisp citrus notes and a sweet, chocolaty mouthfeel

 Timor Mount Ramelau, Guatemala Laguna de Ayarza, and Rwanda Rift Valley are Starbuck’s single-origin coffees.

 Timor smooth with mild herbal spice notes and a roasty-sweet finish

-Each of these coffees have their own story based on the origin of where the coffee beans were grown.
+Each of these coffees has its own story based on the origin of where the coffee beans were grown.
 When roasted these single origin beans create specific taste profiles and aromas.
-When you look at the grounds, smell the coffee and then taste the various brews of these coffees you can experience the distinct taste and place of each coffee.
+When you look at the grounds, smell the coffee, and then taste the various brews of these coffees you can experience the distinct taste and place of each coffee.

-The single origin flavor profiles: Chocolaty notes from Guatemala, sweet liveliness from Rwanda and spiciness from Timor.
+The single-origin flavor profiles: Chocolaty notes from Guatemala, sweet liveliness from Rwanda, and spiciness from Timor.
 I really enjoyed them all.
 I have three new coffees to add to my coffee passport, that I was sent to try out for free.